 Earlier this year for Harmony Day, NCNS hosted a community feast, where community brought with them a plate of food representing their culture.
 It was a day to celebrate the cultural diversity of our community.
 We had amazing feedback on the day where 100% of community felt a sense of belonging and inclusion and wanted NCNS to make this a yearly celebration.

-Seeing our Harmony day was received so well by our community, this month we decided to do a Pop-Up Poi Workshop at Beacroft Park in Cranebrook where the park transformed into the centre stage for learning the art of Poi.
+Seeing that our Harmony day event was received so well by our community, this month we decided to do a Pop-Up Poi Workshop at Beacroft Park in Cranebrook where the park transformed into the centre stage for learning the art of Poi.
 “POI” is the Maori word for “ball”.
 Poi refers to both a style of performing art and the equipment used for engaging in poi performance.
 Poi involves swinging tethered weights through a variety of rhythmical and geometric patterns.
 Poi was used many years ago by the Maori people of New Zealand to increase flexibility and strength in their hands and arms as well as improving coordination.
 For Women, it helped to keep their hands flexible for weaving and for men, improving the strength and coordination required during battle.

 The setup of the workshops was authentic, with mats laid on the floor.